obDann/fundamentals/designPatterns/README.md

 [Singleton:](./Singleton) Global access to a class that has only one reference

-#### Structural Design Patterns: Focuses in organizing small pieces to generate large structures.
+#### Structural Design Patterns: Focuses in organizing small pieces to generate large structures

-[Adapter:](./Adapter) Lets an object make a request with incompatible (but fully implemented) resources injected into it.
+[Adapter:](./Adapter) Lets an object make a request with incompatible (but fully implemented) resources injected into it

 [Composite:](./Composite) Allows an object hold other objects of its interface.
-The example is further extended on a [project I worked on](https://github.com/obDann/project-archive/tree/master/JShell).
+The example is further extended on a [project I worked on](https://github.com/obDann/project-archive/tree/master/JShell)

-[Decorator:](./Decorator) A core object that can have additional properties with each layer.
+[Decorator:](./Decorator) A core object that can have additional properties with each layer

 ---